yeasin2002/T_Wind-cli/README.md

 to use with your project use this command in terminal

 ```
-npm tail-commander
+npx tail-commander
 ```

-It will ask some Question for project setup
+It will ask some Questions for project setup